Things to Do in Phuket in 48 hours

 cocktails and sunsets

-If you are not too exhausted, head to the Karon temple night markets held every Tuesday and Saturday night.
+If you are not too exhausted, head to the Karon temple night markets held every Tuesday and Saturday night for some incredible street food and to shop for souvenirs.

 The shopping here is cheap!
 It is mostly clothes with the odd tourist artifacts like lanterns and Buddha statues thrown in.